 You could host your own backing services, but then you'd be responsible for licensing, provisioning, and managing those resources.

 Cloud providers offer a rich assortment of managed backing services.
 Instead of owning the service, you simply consume it.
-The provider operates the resource at scale and bears the responsibility for performance, security, and maintenance.
+The cloud provider operates the resource at scale and bears the responsibility for performance, security, and maintenance.
 Monitoring, redundancy, and availability are built into the service.
-Providers fully support their managed services - open a ticket and they fix your issue.
+Providers guarantee service level performance and fully support their managed services - open a ticket and they fix your issue.

 Cloud-native systems favor managed backing services from cloud vendors.
-The savings in time and labor are great.
+The savings in time and labor can be significant.
 The operational risk of hosting your own and experiencing trouble can get expensive fast.